Athletes call it the Wolverine peptide, and once you see what it does for stubborn injuries, the nickname makes sense.

 My take: injectable for specific injuries where you want targeted, faster effects, and oral for gut problems or general systemic support.
 Some people run both, dosing near an injury while taking oral for overall benefits.
 For a full breakdown, see oral vs injection BPC-157.

-Infiniwell’s BPC Rapid Pro delivers 500mcg per capsule with SNAC absorption technology built to survive stomach acid and improve bioavailability, which is the whole reason their oral version actually works instead of getting destroyed on the way down.
+Infiniwell’s BPC Rapid Pro delivers 500mcg per capsule with SNAC absorption technology built to survive stomach acid and improve bioavailability, which is the whole reason their oral version is built to survive the trip instead of getting destroyed on the way down.
 Use code IW15 for 15% off, and see our full Infiniwell Rapid Pro review.

 Infiniwell BPC Rapid Pro: No Needles Required